 16 of the 25 plots in one field are cultivated with wheat and 9 with barley.

-Interactive Lesson: L'@telier - Ressources pédagogiques en ligne (atelier.on.ca).
+Interactive Lesson: translated from L'@telier - Ressources pédagogiques en ligne (atelier.on.ca).

 Activity 2: Concentration

 Group students in pairs and give each team 18 small blank cards.
-Ask them to make 6 sets of 3 cards, one of which displays a percent, the other the corresponding decimal fraction and the last the corresponding decimal number.
+Ask them to make six sets of three cards, one should display a percent, one should display corresponding decimal fraction and one should display corresponding decimal number.

 Example of a set of cards

-• The cards are randomly placed upside down.
-One person turns over a card and then turns over two others, trying to find the two numbers that match the first one.
-If they succeed, they get a point and can continue.
-If they fail, they turn the cards over, and it is their opponent's turn to play.
+- All the prepared cards should be randomly placed upside down in a row and column grid.
+One partner will turn over three cards, trying to get a match.
+If the player succeeds, they get a point and can continue.
+If they fail, they turn the three cards over, and it is their opponent's turn to play.
 The game continues until all the cards are turned over.
-The person with the most points wins the game.
+The player with the most points wins the game.

 Invite teams to exchange sets of cards and play again.

-Source: Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 3, Nombres décimaux et pourcentages, p.
 177.

 This activity integrates concepts in Number as well as in Data.